 Other test scores GMAT, LSAT, or DAT send official scores directly to Mailman School of Public Health

-Please submit a personal statement/statement of purpose of no more than 500 words.
+Please submit a Statement of Purpose of no more than 500 words*.
 Your statement should address:

 Why are you applying to the Mailman School of Public Health?